karolina-szlenk/karolina-szlenk/README.md

 # 👧 About me

-👩‍💻 I'm working as Front-end Developer for Dutch company.
+👩‍💻 Front-end Developer | AI freak

 💼 I'm a member of an international team 🌎 that develops an existing web application 💻 according to customer requirements.
 The scope of my work are frontend technologies, especially **React**, **Next** and **Typescript**.